 - 7.4 The working calibration curve, calibration factor, or RF must be verified on each working day by the measurement of one or more calibration standards.
-If the response for any parameter varies from the predicted response by more than ±15%, a new calibration curve must be prepared for that compound.
-If serious loss of response occurs, polish the electrode and recalibrate. - 7.5 Before using any cleanup procedure, the analyst must process a series of calibration standards through the procedure to validate elution patterns and the absence of interferences from the reagents.
+If the response for any parameter varies from the predicted response by more than ±15%, a new calibration curve must be prepared for that compound. - 7.5 Before using any cleanup procedure, the analyst must process a series of calibration standards through the procedure to validate elution patterns and the absence of interferences from the reagents.